What You Need to Know About Flying Your Drone in Cold, Winter Weather | Battery Care and Best Practices for Flying in the Cold

 It’s a good idea to warm your batteries before flying.
 The target temperature should be about 75°F (25°C).

-We recommend using a battery heater like this one we found on Amazon:
+We recommend using a battery heater like this one.

 drone-battery-warmer